Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 I stopped going to work.
 I stopped seeing friends.
 I stopped talking to my family.
 I absolutely isolated myself for fear of getting hurt again.
 The pain was unbearable.

 When I took my pain meds, I felt numb.
-So after a while, I started taking pain meds when my heart and my thoughts were hurting, not just my body.
+So, after a while, I started taking pain meds when my heart and my thoughts were hurting, not just my body.
 And it worked.
 The pain would go away.
-And I dove deeper and deeper in this black hole.
+And I dove deeper and deeper into this black hole.
 I wanted to feel nothing.

 Did anyone around you realize that you were going down a slippery slope?